RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

         - A statement additional to any express statements made or derived from conduct.
         - Implied statements are very important in the context of opinions and statements to the future.
     - Jennings v Zihali-Kiss (1972) 2 SASR 493
-      - An inspection with the cookers in situ, in my view, constituted a representation by conduct that the cookers were lawfully there.’
+      - An inspection with the cookers in situ, in my view, constituted a representation by conduct that the cookers were lawfully there.'
   - ARTICULATE THE MISREPRESENTATION
     - Articulate the (mis)representation made by the defendant.
     - Analysis (or pleadings) should: